common-workflow-language/common-workflow-language/v1.0/concepts.md

 becomes the value of the referenced parameter, preserving the return type.

-If the value of a field has non-whitespace leading or trailing characters around an parameter reference, it is subject to string interpolation.
-The effective value of the field is a string containing the leading characters;
-followed by the string value of the parameter reference; followed by the trailing characters.
+If the value of a field has non-whitespace leading or trailing characters around a parameter reference, it is subject to string interpolation.
+The effective value of the field is a string containing the leading characters, followed by the string value of the parameter reference, followed by the trailing characters.
 The string value of the parameter reference is its textual JSON representation with the following rules:

   * Leading and trailing quotes are stripped from strings
   * Objects entries are sorted by key

 Multiple parameter references may appear in a single field.
-This case is must be treated as a string interpolation.
+This case must be treated as a string interpolation.
 After interpolating the first parameter reference, interpolation must be recursively applied to the trailing characters to yield the final string value.